 There are Brewster and Sun Dog Tours who provide shuttles and excursions along the parkway from Banff to Jasper.

 What is it like driving in the winter?

 The parkway is not salted and is not cleared down to the pavement as with other highways in Alberta; it stays as compact snow.
 There is not any maintenance done in any respect from 3:30 pm to 7 am from November to April.

 It closes from a couple of hours occasionally for avalanche control for a couple of days during severe snowstorms.
 There is no mobile phone reception to phone for help and very light traffic during the winter season.
 All lodging, restaurants and the only gas station have been closed during the winter.

 What about bears, are they going to maul me?

 Well, yes if you are an idiot.
 Grizzly is indeed present in the area and so are moose and elk – both are equally dangerous.
 Don’t feed any animals or feed them at all.
 Keep them wild and free.

 Wildlife is easy to spot along the Icefields Parkway

-Keep a reasonable distance from the animals and exercise fine judgment and you should be fine.
-I myself had a grizzly encounter.
+Keep a reasonable distance from the animals and exercise excellent judgment and you should be fine.
+I had a grizzly encounter.
 The bear woke me while I was sleeping in the car one morning – it was collecting berries along the road.
-I left it alone to do its thing and it left me alone.
+I left it alone to do its thing, and it left me alone.